 The sudden change in the rewards by Mozilla and Google has been sparked by some bug researchers saying that they were no longer interested in doing the vendors security work without any monetary reward.

-Prominent bug researchers Alex Sotirov, Charlie Miller and Dino Dai Zovi announced their “no more free bugs” campaign, at the CanSecWest conference back in 2009.
-Saying vendors shouldn’t expect researchers to freely continue finding serious bugs in their software.
+Prominent bug researchers Alex Sotirov, Charlie Miller, and Dino Dai Zovi announced their “no more free bugs” campaign at the CanSecWest conference back in 2009.
+They argued that vendors shouldn’t expect researchers to freely continue finding serious bugs in their software.
+This campaign highlighted the growing frustration among security researchers who felt that their efforts were not being adequately compensated.

 Via Threat Post